-Your physicality and body language is an aspect of communication as important, if not more so, than what you say, and your vocal presentation.
+Your physicality and body language are aspects of communication can be even more important than what you say, and your vocal presentation.

 It has also been proven that people will remember your body language longer than they will remember the way you say something.